andreaslam/ZanLing-TrueZero/README.md

 - `getinferencetime.rs` - Used for benchmarking inference times and batching effectiveness through calculating the nodes/s.
 ### Source code for AI
 - `decoder.rs` - used to decode and encode inputs for AI.
 Also handles the creation of child nodes.
 This is where NN inference happens.
 - `mcts_trainer.rs` - used for MCTS tree search.
 Initialises the NN and manages the entire tree search.
-Adds Dirichlet noise .
+Adds Dirichlet noise to search results.
 - `boardmanager.rs` - a wrapper for the cozy-chess library.
 Manages and handles draw conditions, such as fifty-move repetition, threefold repetition and must-draw scenarios.
 - `dirichlet.rs` - Dirichlet noise generator.
 - `mvs.rs` - a large array that contains all possible moves in chess.
 Used for indexing and storing (legal) move order.
 Statically loads and stored during programme execution.